 CARIBE: Adapting Traditional IBE for the Modern Key-Covetous Appetite.

 https://eprint.iacr.org/2015/1035 – Mycrypt 2016.
 Co-authors: D. Gligoroski and B. Hale

 Master Level Projects

-I am willing to consider project proposals in a variety of areas.
+I am willing to consider project proposals in the areas related to my current work, such as blockchained systems and decentralised/semi-decentralised cash.
 If you have a suggestion you feel I would be interested in, please email me and we can discuss it.
 Alternatively, please take a look at the department website for suggested project work.